riscv-steel/riscv-steel/docs/source/getting-started.md

 RISC-V Steel IP cores are written in Verilog and can be either synthesized on FPGAs or reused in custom integrated circuit designs.

+## Available IP cores

+#### RISC-V 32-bit Processor

+Area-optimized, unpipelined 32-bit processor.
+Implements the RV32I instruction set of RISC-V, the Zicsr extension and the Machine-mode privileged architecture.
+Interfaces with external devices via AXI4-Lite Manager interface.

+#### RISC-V Steel SoC

+All configurable system-on-chip design featuring RISC-V Steel 32-bit Processor + Memory + UART.

-## The Hello World demo
+## Hello World demo

+The Hello World demo is an instance of RISC-V Steel SoC (`rvsteel_soc.v`) that runs a program that sends a Hello World message to a host computer.
+The message is sent via UART protocol, so to run this demo you need an FPGA board that has a UART interface (most FPGA boards have one).

-The easiest way to get started with RISC-V Steel is to synthesize its [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) demo on an FPGA and then modify it to meet your project requirements.
-This guide will show you the steps to synthesize it on three different FPGA boards:
+This guide will show you the steps to synthesize the Hello World demo for three different FPGA boards:

 * **Digilent** [**Arty A7-35T**](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)